cvra/cvra.github.io/_posts/2016-06-26-goldorak-post-mortem.md

 Where track is the distance between the two differential driving wheels.

 Moving the robot is nice, but the robot also needs to know where it is.
-For that we use incremental encoders placed on additional external wheels that we call odometers (i.e. not the motor driving wheels).
+For that, we use incremental encoders placed on additional external wheels, that we call odometers (i.e. not the motor driving wheels).
 Odometry equations are simple for a differential base.

 Our system, however, is a bit more complex due to its distributed architecture.